shravanshetty1/blawgd/docs/ARCHITECTURE.md

 on how the light client works can be found [here](https://docs.tendermint.com/master/spec/light-client/).

 To summarize the current client gets block headers from nodes using the [light client protocol](https://docs.tendermint.com/master/spec/light-client/).
 It then retrieves data from nodes in the blawgd network along with proofs.
-It verifies the proofs against the blockheaders to verify the authenticity of the data provided by the node.
+It verifies the proofs against the block headers to verify the authenticity of the data provided by the node.
 Once the data is proved to be authentic the data is parsed and displayed to the user as posts, account info, likes .etc.